Spencer Ware

-Spencer Raleigh Ware III (born November 23, 1991) is a former American football running back.
-He played college football at LSU, and played in the 2010 U.S. Army All-American Bowl.
-He was drafted in the sixth round of the 2013 NFL Draft by the Seattle Seahawks, with whom he won Super Bowl XLVIII as a rookie.
+Spencer Raleigh Ware III (born November 23, 1991) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the LSU Tigers, and played in the 2010 U.S. Army All-American Bowl.
+Ware was selected by the Seattle Seahawks in the sixth round of the 2013 NFL draft, with whom he won Super Bowl XLVIII as a rookie.
+Ware was also a member of the Kansas City Chiefs, Indianapolis Colts, and Chicago Bears and won Super Bowl LIV with the Chiefs.

-Early years
+Early life

 Ware attended and played high school football at Princeton High School.

 College career

-During his college football career, Ware rushed for 1,240 yards on 292 carries with ten touchdowns.
+During his college football career, Ware rushed for 1,240 yards on 292 carries with 10 touchdowns.
 Southeastern Conference coaches named him a second-team All-SEC selection after the 2011 season.
-He also played 21 games for the LSU Tigers baseball team.
+Ware also played 21 games for the LSU Tigers baseball team.

-After his junior season, Ware decided to forgo his senior season and entered the 2013 NFL Draft.
+After his junior season, Ware decided to forgo his senior season and entered the 2013 NFL draft.